The 7 Best Audio Interfaces For Shure SM7B (2023)

 It’s not easy to evaluate what constitutes a good mic preamp.
 However, you can always trust the assessment of more experienced musicians and gear reviewers.
 Ideally, a high-quality mic preamp should give some brightness and character to a microphone, adding clarity and definition to the sound.

-Is one mic input enough?
+Is one Microphone input enough?

 You can’t snub the inputs when getting a new audio interface.
 Once again, it’s all about what you need.
 One high-quality mic input is all that’s required to transform the way your Shure SM7B sounds.
 But if you want to record two or more mics simultaneously, you can’t get a one-input audio interface like the Audient iD4 MKII.

-Choose a machine that was built to last
+Choose a Machine that was built to last

 Last but not least, the quality of the fabrication is extremely important.
 The best midrange audio interfaces are made with resistant materials, but they’re not all at the same level.
 If you want your audio interface to last (believe me, I’ve “ruined” many in the past), you should stick to solid hardware and well-protected knobs.